zio/zio/docs/reference/fiber/fiber.md

 Foo: finished!
 ```

 This pattern can be applied to any nested level of fibers.
-The lifetime of any child fiber is tied to the lifetime of its parent fiber.

-## Daemon and Scoped Fibers

-In the previous section, we learned that under the automatic supervision model of ZIO, the child fiber will be interrupted when its parent fiber terminates.
-This structured approach helps us to have a clear understanding of how our application works just by looking at the source code.
-Even in presence of concurrency, we can easily reason about the control flow of our application.

-However, sometimes we don't want this behavior.
-Instead, we have two alternatives:

-1. We want to run a long-running background fiber that isn't tied to its parent fiber, and also we want to fork that fiber in a global scope.
-Any fiber that is forked in global scope will be a daemon fiber.
-As these fibers have no parent, they are not supervised, and they will be terminated when they end their own life, or when our application is terminated.
-This can be achieved by using the `ZIO#forkDaemon` operator.
-2. We want to run a background task that isn't tied to its parent fiber, but we want to fork that task in a specific local scope.
-Such fibers can outlive their parent fiber, and they will be terminated when their own life ends, or their scope is closed.
-Using the `ZIO#forkScoped`, `ZIO#forkIn` we can have more fine-grained control over the lifetimes of our fibers.

-### Daemon Fibers
+### Fork in Global Scope (Daemon)

 Using `ZIO#forkDaemon` we can create a daemon fiber from a `ZIO` effect.
-This fiber will be automatically started and its life is tied to the global scope.
+Its lifetime is tied to the global scope.
 So if the parent fiber terminates, the daemon fiber will not be terminated.
-It will only be terminated when the global scope is closed:
+It will only will be terminated when the global scope is closed, or its life end naturaly.

 ```scala mdoc:compile-only
 import zio._